The older I get, the more I believe that gratitude is the answer to almost every problem we face. It can transform anxiety, anger, and depression.

 Note: If you want to explore gratitude further, read Ann Voskamp’s excellent book, One Thousand Gifts: A Dare to Live Fully Right Where You Are.

-Question: What are you thankful for on this Thanksgiving holiday?
+Question: What are you thankful for today?
 You can leave a comment by clicking here.